Establishing Key Performance Indicators for Your Management Team

 What are Key Performance Indicators?

-Investopedia defines Key Performance Indicators as a set of quantifiable measurements used to gauge a company’s long-term performance.
+Investopedia defines Key Performance Indicators, or KPIs, as a set of quantifiable measurements used to gauge a company’s long-term performance.

 For example, Auggie’s Draft Room is a big spot for vacationers visiting from around the world.
 Thus analyzing their customer retention rate doesn’t make sense like it would for a bar with a majority of regulars as their customer base.

 Why Are They Important?

 Key Performance Indicators are crucial to help you determine where your business is succeeding and what areas need work.
 They’ll help you see where you are spending too much money and allow you to make adjustments to track and achieve your goals.
 Toast’s 2017 Restaurant Tech Report states that 48% of restaurant owners analyze KPIs daily, but, with PourMyBeer operators, we see this number to be even higher.

 Let’s take a look at some of the most important KPIs within the restaurant industry.

 What are Some of the Most Common KPIs in the Restaurant and Bar Industry?